-Using no Federal or State funds, Alan B. Miller Hall is a $75 Million Public / Private Partnership investment between The William & Mary Business School Foundation and The College of William and Mary.
+Using no Federal or State funds, Alan B. Miller Hall is a $75 Million Public / Private Partnership investment between The William & Mary Business School Foundation and William & Mary.
 After five years of careful planning, construction started in 2007 and Miller Hall opened in the fall of 2009.

 Our mission to offer high-quality educational programs and creating and communicating new knowledge is delivered by a world-class faculty and our building, Alan B. Miller Hall.
 Designed and built as a “world-class” building, Miller Hall enables all of Mason’s students to experience personalized business education and become today’s "Revolutionary Thinkers" and tomorrow’s businesses leaders.